-Dr. Vasudevan received here PhD in Neuroscience from the University of Cologne, Germany, and completed her postdoctoral work at Massachusetts General Hospital/Harvard Medical School.
-From 2007-2020, Dr. Vasudevan was a faculty member in the Departments of Neurology and Psychiatry at Harvard Medical School.
+Dr. Vasudevan received her PhD in neuroscience from the University of Cologne, Germany, and completed her postdoctoral work at Massachusetts General Hospital/Harvard Medical School.
+From 2007 to 2020, she was a faculty member in the Departments of Neurology and Psychiatry at Harvard Medical School.
 Dr. Vasudevan established the Angiogenesis and Brain Development Laboratory at McLean Hospital in 2011.
-In June 2020, Dr. Vasudevan joined HMRI as the Scientific Director of the Angiogenesis and Brain Development Research Program (www.hmri.org/neurovascular/), and Director of the Postdoctoral Program.
-Dr. Vasudevan is the recipient of the NARSAD Young and Independent Investigator Awards, and awards from the National Institute of Neurological Disorders and Stroke, and from the National Institute of Mental Health.
+In June 2020, Dr. Vasudevan joined HMRI as the Scientific Director of the Neurovascular Research Program (www.hmri.org/neurovascular/) and served as the Director of the Postdoctoral Program from 2020 to 2022.

 One in four people in the USA and worldwide suffers from some form of neuropsychiatric illness during their life.
 While drugs and therapies exist to treat some of the symptoms, there are no cures.
-Dr. Vasudevan’s research program investigates several key events of brain development and the ways those can go wrong, with the long-term goal of ensuring that early brain development remains on track.
+Dr. Vasudevan’s research program investigates key events of brain development and the ways those can go wrong, with the long-term goal of ensuring that early brain development remains on track.
 The lab uses a combination of developmental biology, genetics, cell biology, biochemistry, and imaging techniques in their research.

 In addition, Dr. Vasudevan and her group are tapping into the potential of embryonic forebrain endothelial cells (mouse and human) in multiple ways to prevent the origin of diverse psychiatric symptoms by rescuing vascular defects in the prenatal brain, or by developing vascular therapies for repair and regeneration in the postnatal and adult brain.